arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

   DigitalStSolidExpansion stsolidExp = OptaController.getExpansion(i);
 }
 ```
-The above method will check if there is an EMR or SSR expansion connected in the `i` index from the five admitted.
+The above method will check if there is an Ext D1608E or Ext D1608S expansion connected in the `i` index from the five admitted.
 If any is found in the asked index, the expansion `mechExp` or `stsolidExp` turns to true.
 This will ensure which expansion is going to be controlled.

 First, the desired relay states need to be defined with the `digitalWrite()` function, then with the `<ExpObject>.updateDigitalOutputs()` the states are sent to the expansion to control the relays with the defined states.